 Hokkaido should go on any foodies’ map.
 Dine on incredibly fresh and absolutely delicious seafood.
 King and snow crab, sea urchins, squid, and scallops grace the frigid sea, and trout and salmon thrive in the sparkling rivers.

-See hundreds of graceful cranes year-round at the Kushiro Japanese Crane Reserve.
+See hundreds of graceful cranes in the winter months at the Kushiro Japanese Crane Reserve.
 These magnificent birds are often featured in Japanese paintings.
 In the winter the speck of red on their elegant necks really pops against the crisp white snow.

 The small island of Teshima is dotted with lovely villages and surrounded by the deep blue waters Seto Inland Sea.
 Art lovers will feel at home on this island.
 Wander through the Teshima Art Museum for fantastic views of the sea.
 The museum itself resembles a water drop and merges nature, art, and architecture together.